cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/saas-customers/product-compatibility.md

 # Product compatibility

+As a general rule, settings on the customer zone will override settings on the SaaS zone.
+In addition, Orange-to-Orange does not permit traffic directed to a custom hostname zone into another custom hostname zone.

 The following table provides a list of compatibility guidelines for various Cloudflare products and features.

-As a general rule, settings on the customer zone will override settings on the SaaS zone.

-Please note that O2O feature does not allow a custom hostname zone send traffic into another custom hostname zone.

 {{<Aside type="note">}}